department-of-veterans-affairs/caseflow/docs/bat-team.md

 ## Protocols

+### Slack

+Join the #appeals-batteam channel.
+Support and product folks will be in there and will bring issues to our attention.

+If you want to acknowledge a slack message but don't have time to look at it immediately, use the :bat: emoji response.

+If you are actively looking into a slack message, add the :eyes: emoji response.

+When a slack message has been adequately addressed (question answered, or GitHub issue created, etc), add the :white_check_mark: emoji.

 ### Sentry and Slack

 Each Bat Team member should take responsibility for one or more Slack channels and monitor for Sentry alerts.
 These